ditatompel/insights/content/tutorials/run-windows-11-tpm-and-secure-boot-on-kvm/index.md

 -   Click **Network interface** section and change Device model from `e1000e` to `virtio`.

+> Note: If you allocate more than one virtual CPU (vCPU), make sure the CPU
+> topology you configure uses 1 socket.
+This is because Windows Home Edition
+> only reads a maximum of 1 CPU socket, while Windows Pro Edition reads
+> a maximum of 2 CPU sockets.
+For more detailed information, see the
+> [Windows edition comparison chart][win_edition_comp_wiki].
+>
+> So play on CPU cores and threads, because the average consumer hardware only
+> has 1 CPU socket (unless you are using a mid-range / high-end server).

 ## Install Windows 11

 Boot up the VM and follow Windows 11 _installation wizard_ and